Admos-the-HoV-Gluttony/Custom-T-Shirt-Tool-for-Heroes-of-Valor/README.txt

 	For a list of all supported file types see: https://github.com/matyalatte/UE4-DDS-Tools

-4. Use the "Test Enviorment" before moving your modified game files to your main install.
+Use the "Test Enviorment" before moving your modified game files to your main install.
+Faster than exporting and launching through Steam for every test.

 Credits: